Work

 Australia and Europe

-Collaborative artist duo creating installations, performances and online artworks exploring science through sound.
+r a d i o q u a l i a was a collaborative artist duo creating installations, performances and online artworks exploring science through sound.
 Best-known work: Radio Astronomy, a radio station and sound installation broadcasting radio waves from space as sound.

 1997 – 1999